Didi1081/SampleX/README.md

 From user interviews and feedback, a few different use cases were discovered for displayed results:

    ```
-   User desires more producs from many different companies displayed
+   User desires more products from many different companies displayed

    ```